 Note: Peeling the cucumbers are optional

-…then place it in a strainer to drain
+Then place the grated cucumber in a strainer to drain.

 Cut up the chadon beni, hot pepper and garlic.

 Blend the chadon beni, hot pepper and garlic.

 Add the lime juice, then pour the chadon beni mixture.
 Adjust salt to taste.

 Note: You may have seen that I used 3 tsp because that's my taste.
 Feel free to adjust the salt to your liking.